antihax/goesi/v1/docs/UniverseApi.md

 > GetUniverseStructuresStructureIdOk GetUniverseStructuresStructureId(ctx, structureId, optional)
 Get structure information

 Returns information on requested structure, if you are on the ACL.
-Otherwise, returns \"Forbidden\" for all inputs.  ---  Alternate route: `/legacy/universe/structures/{structure_id}/`  Alternate route: `/latest/universe/structures/{structure_id}/`  Alternate route: `/dev/universe/structures/{structure_id}/`
+Otherwise, returns \"Forbidden\" for all inputs.  ---  Alternate route: `/legacy/universe/structures/{structure_id}/`  Alternate route: `/latest/universe/structures/{structure_id}/`  Alternate route: `/dev/universe/structures/{structure_id}/`   ---  This route is cached for up to 3600 seconds

 ### Required Parameters